 You will find a few small restaurants (the last 3 years have seen a lot of development around the Blue Eye, with plenty of places to grab a coffee or buy a souvenir) dotted along the main walking trail, but the one that I recommend is the main restaurant with the floating deck out on the lake.

-On the menu you can expect slabs of goat’s cheese, Albanian village salad, grilled fish and lamb ribs, along with ice cold bottles of local beer, and, of course, raki, the quintessential Balkan spirit.
+On the menu you can expect lots of hearty Balkan grub, including slabs of goat’s cheese, Albanian village salad, grilled fish and lamb ribs, along with ice cold bottles of local beer, coffee, and, of course, raki, the quintessential Balkan spirit.